astroumd/PHYS265-spring24/code_project.md

 You are welcome to suggest your own project too, either way, discuss with your instructor which package you choose and you may get additional guidelines.
-You can find some suggestions in our list below.
+You can find some suggestions in our list below extracted from ASCL and JOSS.

 ## Writeup

-Some packages may not work well on Windows, and only on Mac or Linux.
+Some packages may not work well on your particular computer.
 Some requires a lot of extra software, which make it too complex to install, or require a supercomputer.
 Select something simple, and always run it by your instructors for approval.
 We do not want you to waste time getting